Sage-Bionetworks-Workflows/cwl-workflow-template/README.md

 the `sagebionetworks` DockerHub account using a service account.
 All repositories that are generated from this template will need to have this service account added to it.

-### DockerHub

-Ideally, the name of the DockerHub repository should be the same as the GitHub repository.
-The workflow uses this name by default as the name of the DockerHub branch to push to.

 ### Versioning
 Versioning is achieved through git tagging using